andymeneely/project-timber-wolf/rules/RULES.md

 Every time you "Raise ⚠", remove the topmost card and discard it for the rest of the heist.
 At any time, the top-most Event in the deck is the Active Event.

 Some cards are marked Special Event.
 These do _not_ count as Alerts.
 When a Special Event card is the top-most card, immediately set it aside and continue dealing Event cards.
+You will be doing the Special Event in addition to an Event.

 More on how Events are resolved can be found in the Gameplay section.